Role: Area Designer

 Summary:

-Surprisingly, this quest was one of the first instances of a "Comedy from the beginning" piece of content and ended up causing comedic revisions through out the rest of the game.
+Surprisingly, The Wasteland Courier was one of the first instances of a "Comedy from the beginning" piece of content and it's development ended up causing comedic ripple effects throughout the rest of the game.
 Up until that point on the project the game had felt extremely dour tone that was missing a human quality.
-Working together with an extremely talented writer & narrative designer named Katie Tenney, we were able to flesh this adventure out into something that ended up being a team favorite.
-It was a real opportunity for the two of us to take our existing rapport and shared sense of humor and bring it to an IP we love.
+Working together with an extremely talented writer & narrative designer (Katie Tenney), we were able to flesh this adventure out into something that ended up being a team favorite.
+It was a real opportunity for the two of us to take our existing rapport and shared sense of humor and bring it to an IP we both love.

 While I was not the writer for this quest I was given agency by the narrative designer to input my own words and thoughts into some of the dialogue and we would occasionally meet to "act out" some of the story beats we wanted to happen.